veeambestpractise/best-practices-guide/resource_planning/direct_san.md

     NIC capacity of each proxy server.
 A 2 CPU System with 2x 12 cores is considered a good configuration balanced between throughput and costs.

-## Security Considerations for Direct SAN mode with FibreChannel or iSCSI
+## Security Considerations for Direct SAN

 During deployment of the proxy role to a Windows VM, Backup & Replication uses the following security mechanisms to protect them: